-While attacking A Site, the easiest push is of course from A Hall, while also sending one attacker to push from A Dish and hold for a rotate.
+While attacking A Site, the easiest push is of course from A Hall, while also sending one attacker to push from A Dish and hold for a rotation.
 Pushing from A Hall is quite straightforward.
-You should send two attackers out of the door together to take control of rope and defender spawn, while also sending two attackers out of A Main and onto site.
+You should send two attackers out of the door together to take control of rope and defender spawn, while also sending two attackers out of A Main and onto the site.

 If you successfully clear the site, your post plant is very straightforward, and defenders will have a tough time retaking.

 You should have two attackers holding the main rotate point, that being Defender Spawn, while also having an attacker holding from Dish.
 Meanwhile, one of the attackers that pushed onto the site should head back to A Hall to cover the flank.